John Outlaw

-John L. Outlaw (born January 8, 1946) is an American former professional football defensive back in the National Football League (NFL) for the Boston/New England Patriots and the Philadelphia Eagles.
+John L. Outlaw (born January 8, 1946) is an American former professional football player who was a defensive back in the National Football League (NFL) for the Boston/New England Patriots and the Philadelphia Eagles.
 He also played in the American Football League (AFL) for the Patriots.
-Outlaw played college football at Jackson State University and was selected in the tenth round of the 1968 AFL draft.
+Outlaw played college football for the Jackson State Tigers and was selected in the 10th round of the 1968 NFL/AFL draft.